cloudposse/atmos/website/docs/design-patterns/inline-component-customization.md

 :::note

-To address the limitations of the **Inline Component Customization** design pattern, consider using the following patterns:
+To address the limitations of the **Inline Component Customization** Design Pattern, consider using the following patterns:

 - [Organizational Structure Configuration](/design-patterns/organizational-structure-configuration)
 - [Component Catalog](/design-patterns/component-catalog)